LumeWeb/portal-sync-demo/milestones/upload/index.md

 # Portal Sync Demo Guide: Uploading

-This guide provides comprehensive instructions for using the Portal Sync Demo, including uploading both small and large files, and viewing the upload logs using the Electron-based log viewer application.
+This guide provides instructions for using the Portal Sync Demo for upload, including uploading both small and large files, and viewing the upload logs using the Electron-based log viewer application.

 ## Table of Contents